ArtifexSoftware/MuPDF.NET/docs/the-basics/index.rst

     - set the encryption method
     - set permission details

-.. note:: A PDF document may have two different passwords:
+.. note:: A |PDF| document may have two different passwords:

    * The **owner password** provides full access rights, including changing passwords, encryption method, or permission detail.
    * The **user password** provides access to document content according to the established permission details.
 If present, opening the |PDF| in a viewer will require providing it.

-   Method :meth:`Document.authenticate` will automatically establish access rights according to the password used.
+   Method :meth:`Document.Authenticate` will automatically establish access rights according to the password used.

 The following snippet creates a new |PDF| and encrypts it with separate user and owner passwords.
 Permissions are granted to print, copy and annotate, but no changes are allowed to someone authenticating with the user password.